-Symptoms of Rocky Mountain spotted fever begin 2-14 days after the tick bite, with a sudden onset of fever and symptoms that may include: headache, muscle pain, nausea, vomiting, abdominal pain as well as thrombocytopeina and abnormal liver function tests.
+Symptoms of Rocky Mountain spotted fever begin 2-14 days after the tick bite, and may include fever, headache, muscle pain, nausea, vomiting, abdominal pain as well as thrombocytoteina and abnormal liver function tests.
 A red, spotted rash may appear two to five days after illness onset.
-The rash begins on the wrists and ankles and spreads quickly to the palms of the hands and soles of the feet and to the rest of the body.
+The rash begins on the wrists and ankles and spreads quickly to the palms of the hands and soles of the feet and then to the rest of the body.
 Typically about 90% of RMSF patients develop a rash.